M1G3L/new-repo/README.md

 Git fetch test

+And here is remote conflict change
-And here is remote confilct change
+And here is second remote conflict change